 What are 3 things to know about truck accident cases?

-There are 3 things that you, your loved ones, and the general public should know about settling a truck accident case:
+There are 3 things that you, your loved ones, and the general public should know about settling a truck accident lawsuit:

 - a settlement can happen at any time – from the first days after the accident to the moment before a trial jury returns with a verdict,

 - the range of settlements from a semi-trailer or other large truck crash is huge, and

-- trucking companies are only legally obligated to carry $750,000 in liability insurance.1
+- trucking companies are only legally obligated to carry $750,000 in liability insurance coverage.1

 As every personal injury lawyer knows, each of these important facts can drastically alter a truck accident case.
 Keep reading for answers to important faqs: